 - Wills.
 These form the foundation of your plan and, in some cases, may be all that you need.
 These documents outline your wishes related to the distribution of your property and belongings and can name a guardian for your minor children.
 Without a will, your wishes will not be known which can lead to the time, expense, and stress of contested issues in probate.

 - Trusts.
 These are separate legal entities into which you pass your assets to be held and managed by a trustee for the benefit of your heirs and beneficiaries.
 They can be revocable or irrevocable and created for specific purposes.
 They are powerful tools for managing your assets, both while you are alive and after you are gone, ensuring that your heirs will be able to avoid the probate process.

-- Power of attorney.
-This document allows you to designate someone to act on your behalf for financial purposes.
-This may be a current power of attorney or a springing power of attorney that does not go into effect unless you are incapacitated.
+- Powers of Attorney.
+These documents allow you to designate someone to act on your behalf for financial purposes.
+They may be a current Power of Attorney or a “springing” Power of Attorney that does not go into effect unless you become incapacitated.

-- A health-care directive.
-This document outlines your wishes regarding life-prolonging medical procedures in the event you are in a vegetative state or in a terminal condition that offers no hope of significant recovery; the document also names the agent to act for you in making decisions consistent with your directive while you are incapacitated.
+- Health Care Directives.
+These documents outline your wishes regarding life-prolonging medical procedures in the event you are in a vegetative state or in a terminal condition that offers no hope of significant recovery; the document also names the agent to act for you in making decisions consistent with your directive while you are incapacitated.

-The lack of a comprehensive estate plan can create additional legal issues for you and your family.
-Should you find yourself in such a situation, perhaps facing probate court, our attorneys are also able to help.
+The lack of a comprehensive estate plan can create expensive and stressful legal issues for you and your family.
+Should you find yourself in such a situation, perhaps facing probate court, our attorneys can also help with experienced guidance and representation.